2020 - Best LPN Programs in Ohio

 The state of Ohio prides itself on having high standards of care and believes in the value of continued education and professional growth and development for its nurses and health care providers.
-By 2024, The Bureau of Labor Statistics predicts a 20% increase in licensed practical nurse (LPN) jobs per year.
+By 2028, the Bureau of Labor Statistics predicts an 11% increase in licensed practical nurse (LPN) jobs, making this an excellent time to get in on the ground floor of a growing industry.
 Applicants looking to apply for an Ohio LPN license by either exam or endorsement can meet the growing demand for nurses in the state.
+LPNs in Ohio earn approximately $20.88 per hour, which equates to an average annual salary of $43,430.
+This is roughly $3,620 per year less than the national average.

 To see all the top ranked LPN programs in Ohio click here.